explainers-by-googlers/cross-origin-storage/README.md

 ### Privacy considerations

-User agents are expected to make this API available only in contexts where third-party cookies are enabled.
+In browsers that still support third-party cookies, user agents are expected to make this API available only in contexts where third-party cookies are enabled.

 #### Cross-site probing